-The University of Florida is consistently ranked among the nation’s top universities with more than 200 research, service and education centers, bureaus and institutes led by some of the best minds in their fields.
-As an interdisciplinary center for excellence, the Anita Zucker Center has faculty, students and postdoctoral fellows from across our campus who come together to solve the field’s grand challenges.
+The University of Florida is consistently ranked among the nation’s top ten public universities with more than 200 research, service and education centers, bureaus and institutes led by some of the best minds in their fields.
+As a transdisciplinary center for excellence, the Anita Zucker Center has faculty, students and post-doctoral fellows from across our campus who come together to solve the field’s grand challenges.

 College of Education

 The School of Special Education, School Psychology, and Early Childhood Studies programs address learning and learning needs throughout the lifespan and lead to undergraduate as well as graduate degrees, including master’s, specialist and doctoral degrees.
 Its faculty are leaders in their fields who conduct cutting-edge research that shapes professional knowledge and transforms practice in schools and other learning environments.
 The Early Childhood Studies area offers unified early childhood and master’s degree programs and a doctoral concentration in Early Childhood Studies.

 The School of Human Development and Organizational Studies in Education is an interdisciplinary group of faculty offering degree programs that share a focus on human behavior and well-being in organizational and community contexts.
 The school offers master’s, specialist and/or doctoral degrees in the program areas of Counselor Education, Educational Leadership, Higher Education Administration and Student Personnel in Higher Education and Research and Evaluation Methods.